HECVAT Category

 Do you have a current, executed within the past year, Attestation of Compliance (AoC) or Report on Compliance (RoC)?

-This question is asking whether your organization has a current Attestation of Compliance (AoC) or Report on Compliance (RoC) for the Payment Card Industry Data Security Standard (PCI DSS) that was executed within the past year.
+Current PCI DSS attestation is the requirement here: whether you hold an Attestation of Compliance (AoC) or Report on Compliance (RoC) executed within the past year.

 Is the application listed as an approved Payment Application Data Security Standard (PA-DSS) application?

-This question is asking whether your application has been officially validated and listed as compliant with the Payment Application Data Security Standard (PA-DSS).
+PA-DSS validation is the point of this question: it asks whether your application is officially listed as an approved Payment Application Data Security Standard solution.

 Does the system or solutions use a third party to collect, store, process, or transmit cardholder (payment/credit/debt card) data?